tomcatmanager/tomcatmanager/docs/commandline.rst

    /manager                 running        0 manager

 This mechanism allows you to keep all authentication credentials out of your scripts.
-Simply define shortcut(s) with credentials for the server(s) you want to manage, and reference the shortcuts in your scripts.
+Simply create server definitions with credentials for the server(s) you want to manage, and reference the definitions in your scripts.
 Instead of this:

 .. code-block:: bash